-Then the Community Engaged Fellowship is for you.
+Then the Bonner Fellowship might be for you!

 In short, Community Engaged Fellows commit to the following: